What is a sigmoidoscopy?

 - Your provider will do a rectal exam to check for any blood, mucus, or stool.
-He or she will also gently enlarge (dilate) your anus.
+They will also gently enlarge (dilate) your anus.

 - Your provider will slowly put a lubricated tube into your anus.
-He or she will move it into your rectum and the lower part of your colon.
+Then they will move it into your rectum and the lower part of your colon.
 After the lower part of your colon is checked, the tube will be removed.